 The installation costs may vary but can range from $1,000-$3,000.
 Most installations of marine flooring can be done on your own and save you lots of money.
 Some installation steps listed below can be beneficial to those wanting to install their own flooring.

 Now Let's jump into all the different options of Marine Flooring available to you.

 Vinyl flooring is recognized with its variety of features and its versatility for indoor and outdoor usage.
 Vinyl marine flooring is a great option for boats.
 Vinyl flooring is normally sold by the foot or yard in rolls, and offers a less porous fiber than carpet.
 Woven Marine Vinyls offer a long life expectancy, Marine Vinyl Fabric offers a 10-year warranty for UV/fading.
 For optimum support when standing for long hours on your boat, search for vinyl flooring that offers padding underneath or add an additional layer of padding.
-This will provide optimum support for the user.
+This will provide optimum support and feel amazing under your feet.

 Unlike other manufacturers, Marine Vinyl Fabric provides specifications on products.
 They provide information on the tests the vinyl has passed by the American Society for Testing and Materials (ASTM), a standardized testing organization that provides testing methods to ensure the quality of products.
 Some tests that have been approved are, heavy traffic rating, UV/ Fade resistance, easy to clean, excellent abrasion resistance, slip resistance, soil and stain resistance and Phthalate free.

 Pros- wide variety in design and colors, offers waterproof and UV resistant, does not absorb/collect dirt, debris and moisture (great for fishing!) easy maintenance and easy installation.
 For fishermen specifically, marine vinyl can offer a great sound barrier by adding padding underneath.
 Offers great stability to reduce slipping.